markbuckner/tpool/README.md

 A thread pool module for simplifying multithreading code in Python.

-Uses a priority queue and with "runner threads" that wait infinitely for new tasks.
+Uses a priority queue with "runner threads" that wait infinitely for new tasks.

 # Usage